emmachiospam/APCSFinalProject/README.md

 Angela (5-27): falling motion of the pieces work. can control pace of motion

-Emma (5-29): worked on coloring and making sure that the pieces rotate within the grid
+Emma (5-29): worked on coloring each block and making sure that the pieces rotate within the grid